Floorplan Restoration by Structure Hallucinating Transformer Cascades: Floorplan Restoration Problem

-When the input is a ground-truth, there is no need to align reconstructions.
-Given component-wise room segmentation masks as a reconstruction, we match the reconstructed rooms with the ground-truth, then calculate the precision and recall.
-We declare that a reconstructed room matches a GT room, when the room types match and the intersection over union (IoU) score is above 0.7.
+\mysubsubsection{Metrics} We use precision/recall metrics of a floorplan reconstruction paper~\cite{floor_sp} for missing rooms.~\footnote{We borrow the room metrics but not the corner/edge metrics that are a bit too harsh in our setting. } When the input is a damaged GT, there is no need to align reconstructions.
+We match reconstructed component-wise room masks with the GT, and calculate the precision/recall.
+We declare that a reconstructed room matches a GT, when the room types match, and the intersection over union (IoU) score is above 0.7, we provided result for other thresholds in the supplementary material.
 A GT room is matched at most once.
 In practice, we greedily find matches by: 1) Identifying the match with the highest IoU score; 2) Removing the matched pair; and 3) Repeat.
 The process is exactly the same for the door metrics except that the IoU threshold is 0.5, because door segments are small.

-When the input is a result of the extreme-SfM system with errors, we need to align the reconstruction with the GT before calculating the metric.
-We exhaustively try all possible translations (at the granularity of a pixel in a top-down image space), then record the result with the best F1 score.
+When the input results from the extreme-SfM system, we need to align the reconstruction with the GT before calculating the metric.
+We exhaustively try all possible translations (at the granularity of a pixel in a top-down image space), then use the result with the best F1 score.
+We also have reported LPIPs~\cite{lpips} and FID~\cite{fid} in ther supplements.